Boeing 737 MAX: Recertification and return to service

 In early January 2020, an issue was discovered in the MAX software update, which impacted its recertification effort.
-As of mid-January, Boeing expected the MAX to return to service by mid-2020.
+By mid-January, Boeing expected the MAX to return to service by mid-2020.
 In late April, following the COVID-19 pandemic, Boeing then hoped to win regulatory approval by August 2020.
 Between June 29 and July 1, the FAA and Boeing conducted a series of recertification test flights.
 Transport Canada and EASA each concluded their own independent recertification flights in late August and early September.
 On November 18, the FAA announced that the MAX had been cleared to return to service.
 Before individual aircraft could resume service, repairs were required as set out in an airworthiness directive from the FAA.
 Airline training programs also required approval.

 On December 3, American Airlines made a demonstration flight for journalists to explain the FAA-required modifications, to regain public trust.
 The first airline to resume regular passenger service was Brazilian low-cost Gol on December 9.
 The first in the United States was American Airlines on December 29.

 Transport Canada and EASA both cleared the MAX in late January 2021, subject to additional requirements.
 Other regulators worldwide progressively ungrounded the aircraft, including those in the UAE, Australia, Kenya, and Brazil.
 The Indian Directorate General of Civil Aviation (DGCA) rescinded its ban on MAX airplanes in late August on the condition that they meet the requirements set by the FAA and EASA.
 China's civil aviation regulator (CAAC) cleared the 94 jets stored by 11 carriers in China to fly again in December 2021.
-Deliveries of Chinese airplanes stored by Boeing is expected to resume in 4Q 2023.
 However, EASA forbade airlines from performing RNP AR approaches with the MAX.
 In response to the recertification, some booking sites introduced tools allowing travelers to filter results to avoid flying on the type.